qsnake/gpaw/doc/documentation/dscf/dscf.rst

 Exciting the LUMO in CO::

-    from ase import *
+    from ase.data.molecules import molecule
-    from gpaw import *
+    from gpaw import GPAW
     from gpaw import dscf

     # Ground state calculation